Variational formulas for curves of fixed degree: Introduction

 On the other hand the minimizing paths for the length functional $L_d$ of fixed degree clearly strongly depend on the Riemannian metric $g$.
 Regarding only regular curves of fixed degree we deduce the Euler-Lagrange equation for the critical points of $L_d$ in Theroem~\ref{thm:geod}.
 However there are singular curves that are not solution of the geodesic equation but they are minima for $L_d$.
 When this singular horizontal curves are minima of the sub-Riemannian length $L$, they are known as abnormal extremals.

 The paper is organized as follows.
 In Section~\ref{sc:prel} we shortly recall the definitions of graded manifolds and Carnot manifolds, the degree of an immersed curve and the length functional $L_d$ for curves of degree less than or equal to $d$.
 In Section~\ref{sc:admvariations} we deal with admissible variations for curves of degree $d$ and we deduce the system of ODEs for admissible vector fields.
 In Section~\ref{sc:structure} the invariances of this system are studied.
 Section~\ref{sc:holonomy} is completely devoted to description of the holonomy map and characterization of regular and singular curves.
-Here explicit examples of singular curve of degree greater that one are showed.
+Here explicit examples of singular curves of degree greater that one are showed.
 In Section~\ref{sc:weakint} we give in Definition~\ref{def:stronglyregular} a weaker pointwise sufficient condition to ensure the regularity of a curve of degree $d$.
 This condition does not require solving a differential equation but still ensures the regularity of the curve, see Theorem~\ref{thm:intcriterion2}.
 This condition \emph{can be easily generalized to submanifolds} of given degree, providing a condition for the regularity of submanifolds in a Carnot manifold \cite{CGR0}.
 Section~\ref{sc:fvf} is dedicated to the first variation formula for the length functional $L_d$.
 Some applications to the computation of geodesics in graded manifolds are provided.
-Finally, In Appendix~\ref{sec:integrability of admissible vector} we provide a different proof of Theorem 3 by \cite{MR1189496} using the Implicit Function Theorem in Banach spaces.
-We include this Section for reader's convenience.
+Finally, in Appendix~\ref{sec:integrability of admissible vector} we provide a different proof of Theorem 3 in \cite{MR1189496} using the Implicit Function Theorem in Banach spaces and in Appendix~\ref{ap:holonomyL2} we extend the holonomy map to curves with square integrable derivatives.
+We include these sections for reader's convenience.